pigmonkey/hostsctl/README.md

 ## How it Works

-hostsctl gains flexibility by storing host definitions in different files in the `/etc/hostsctl.d` directory.
+hostsctl gains flexibility by storing host definitions in different files in the `/etc/hostsctl` directory.
 When hostsctl is first run, it will create this directory and initiate the needed files.
-If `/etc/hosts` exists, it will be copied to `/etc/hostsctl.d/10-hosts`, ensuring that no existing definitions are lost.
+If `/etc/hosts` exists, it will be copied to `/etc/hostsctl/orig.hosts`, ensuring that no existing definitions are lost.

-A file containing the list of hosts to be blocked, defined in the configuration, is downloaded and stored at `/etc/hostsctl.d/30-remote`.
-Hosts that are explicitly blocked or unblocked via hostctl are stored at `/etc/hostsctl.d/20-enabled-disabled`.

-The user is free to include other files in this directory as they see fit. hostsctl operates by merging these separate files together into `/etc/hosts`.
+A file containing the list of hosts to be blocked, defined in the configuration, is downloaded and stored at `/etc/hostsctl/remote.hosts`.
+Hosts that are explicitly blocked or unblocked via hostctl are stored at `/etc/hostsctl/disabled.hosts` and `/etc/hostsctl/enabled.hosts`, respectively. hostsctl operates by merging these separate files together into `/etc/hosts`.

 *Note* that after using hostsctl, the `/etc/hosts` file should not be edited directly.
 Any manual changes will be lost on the next run.
-Instead, edit the appropriate file in the `/etc/hostsctl.d` directory.
+Instead, edit the appropriate file in the `/etc/hostsctl` directory.

 ## Installation